mbparmar11/Book-my-Event/README.md

 # Run Configurations
 >Only one main change needs to be made - inorder for the emails to be sent, you'd need provide the email credentials on the config.py file.
 This can be best done using environment variables for security reasons

->The email address would then need to be updated on the utils.py file under both the user and event folder
+>Most of the email providers have blocked 3rd part access to emails, so directly inputting your email credentials might not work.
+In this case you would need to use an "app password" for your email and that should solve it.